blackphantom0221/Smart_QuickBooks/README.md

-# Tent-Maven
+# quickbooks
-A place where you can see, find, rate and book beautiful campsites from all over the world.
+A smart phonebook web-app that allows you to maintain your contact list and instantly export it as a CSV.
+Built using React, JavaScript, Node/Express and MySQL.
+WIP.